top of page

 • Do they offer ongoing cash flow and financial management?

-Help plan for periods when tax bills or VAT payments are due
+• Assist in planning for periods when tax bills or VAT payments are due.

 Important Considerations (Red Flags to Watch Out For)

-Generic accountants who don’t show sector knowledge.
-If they can’t explain AVEC or new relief rates, that’s a warning.
+• Generic accountants who don’t demonstrate sector knowledge.
+If they can’t explain AVEC or new relief rates, that’s a warning sign.

-Opaque fee structures.
-Ask up front what you’ll pay and what’s included: tax returns, bookkeeping, advice, catch-ups.
+• Opaque fee structures.
+Ask upfront what you’ll pay and what’s included: tax returns, bookkeeping, advice, and catch-ups.

-Bad communication.
-If they’re slow to respond, or use jargon without explanation, it’ll cost you time (and maybe mistakes).
+• Poor communication.
+If they’re slow to respond or use jargon without explanation, it could cost you time (and maybe lead to mistakes).

-Poor use of tech.
-Cloud bookkeeping, digital receipt capture, invoicing tools, these matter.
+• Inefficient use of technology.
+Cloud bookkeeping, digital receipt capture, and invoicing tools matter.
 They save time and reduce errors.

 Why a Specialist Accountant Adds Value

-When you work with someone who understands creatives, you’ll usually get:
+When you work with someone who understands creatives, you’ll usually benefit from:

-Advice on whether you should be a sole trader or a limited company, depending on income & risk
+• Advice on whether you should be a sole trader or a limited company, depending on income and risk.

 Practical Steps to Choosing the Right Accountant in London & South East

-Check their insurance & credentials.
-Professional indemnity insurance + valid accountancy qualifications = peace of mind.
+3. Verify their insurance & credentials.
+Professional indemnity insurance plus valid accountancy qualifications equals peace of mind.

-Clarify what you need.
-If your business has multiple income streams, ask if they’ve helped with those kinds of clients before.
+5. Clarify your needs.
+If your business has multiple income streams, ask if they’ve helped clients with similar situations before.

 Conclusion

 Your creative work deserves more than just generic financial support.
-Finding the best accountant for creative businesses in London and the South East means choosing someone who knows your world, knows AVEC, VGEC, knows that income isn’t steady, knows what expenses matter.
+Finding the best accountant for creative businesses in London and the South East means choosing someone who understands your world.
+They should know AVEC, VGEC, that income isn’t steady, and what expenses matter.
 When your accounting is in safe hands, accounting for creatives becomes a tool to give you confidence, not stress.

 Call to Action